pblazh/tabula/doc/syntax.md

-# CSVSS Syntax Guide
+# Tabula Syntax Guide

 ## Basic Syntax

-CSVSS uses a simple, spreadsheet-inspired syntax.
+Tabula uses a simple, spreadsheet-inspired syntax.
 Each line in your script is a statement that performs an operation.

 ### Statements